Southern Minnesota Criminal Defense Lawyers

 - Identify contradictions made by witnesses and confront them with these conflicting statements, which reduces their credibility.

-- Work with the prosecutor to get charges reduced or dismissed.
+We can work with the prosecutor to get charges reduced or dismissed.